-- If successful, this crossing of Montague Expressway will usher in a
+- If successful, this Mini-Loop will usher in a

 inter-connects the transit hub with several housing areas, 3 parks, the Great Mall and an elementary school.

-- SNA's hope is continued success that leads to a citywide PRT system that could
+- SNA's hope is that continued success that leads to a citywide PRT system that could

 save transportation dollars and increase property values.